 - tortilla chips

-- Heat oil in a large Dutch oven or soup pot over medium heat; add onion, garlic, tomatillos, jalapeños and oregano; cook and stir until softened, about 10 minutes.
+- Heat oil in a large Dutch oven or soup pot over medium heat; add onion, garlic, tomatillos, jalapeños, oregano and cumin; cook and stir until softened, about 10 minutes.
 Add broth and bring to simmer.
 Stir chicken thighs into broth and bring back to simmer.
 Cover and simmer 20 minutes or until chicken is very tender.

 - Transfer chicken to cutting board and shred into bite-size pieces with 2 forks.